 Thanks to the increased power and photographic quality of today’s smartphones, customers and vendors can now collect images or streaming video of damage, and upload that information to their insurer for assessment.
 There’s no wait for a company adjuster to arrive to examine the property or vehicle, and there’s no need for multiple phone calls to get the claims process started or to move it along.

 On the claims side, adjusters get the documentation they need to begin the estimating process directly from the client in a matter of minutes.
 Automated tools are used to gather additional documents that might be needed from external sources, such as law enforcement or manufacturers.
 Repair estimates, which include photos or video of the damage, are sent automatically to repair shops or the appropriate third party.
 In some cases, payment can also be made electronically.
 This is the power and value that virtual claims handling delivers to insurers and the insured.
+This is the power or modern content management for insurance companies

 And it’s no surprise that many large insurance companies are quickly getting on board.
 LexisNexis found that 38% of carriers are either using or considering virtual claims handling to cut turnaround times, reduce the cost of claims handling, and increase customer satisfaction.